delphic-digital/Skeletor/README.md

  - [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) will underline code formatting issues so you can catch them without relying on the command line output.
  - [Style Lint](https://marketplace.visualstudio.com/items?itemName=shinnn.stylelint) same for Sass.
  - [Import Cost](https://marketplace.visualstudio.com/items?itemName=wix.vscode-import-cost) Will the size of the js you import and warn when it's getting too big.

+## Things that still need doing

+ - TODO: configure JS linting to standards we all agree on
+ - TODO: configure Sass linting to standards we all agree on
+ - TODO: SVG png sprite fallback?
+ - TODO: [Hot module reloading](https://css-tricks.com/combine-webpack-gulp-4/), might not be worth it - we don't build proper spas
+ - TODO: [Code splitting](https://webpack.js.org/plugins/commons-chunk-plugin/) needs optmization work, again probably not be worth it for most projects.
+ - TODO: Package-lock.json (when we're all on or beyond npm5) / shrinkwrap on build?